Cracking Employment Status and Its Types

 You are self-employed if you are taking the responsibilities of your business and you are solely responsible for the failure and success of your business.
 The rights of self-employed vary from employee and they are not paid through PAYE.
 A person can be an employee and self-employed at the same time.

-• They have the right of protection for their health and safety.
-And they may have the right of protection against discrimination in some cases.
+• They have the right to protection for their health and safety.
+And they may have the right to protection against discrimination in some cases.

 • Their rights and responsibilities are mentioned in a contract with the client.